nicknickel/nicknickel.github.io/content/posts/The Spiritual Fitness Plan.md

   * Intercessory prayer
   * Repentance and Confession
   * Fasting
+  * Volunteering / Service (optional)

 The plan is inspired by physical fitness plans.
 Your muscles start to adapt to a movement after 3 to 6 weeks so typical physical fitness plans change the routine at that interval.
 Your muscles and nervous system need a rest period after several weeks of abuse.
 The spiritual fitness plan follows these same principles.
 There is a 3 week routine followed by a "rest" week.
 This happens 3 times to complete a 3 month plan.
-This routine is hard.
+This can routine is hard.
 I didn't complete it the first time I tried.
 If you aren't used to the practices in the routine, the motivation to continue can be difficult.

 To make this successful, don't:
   * skip days